Deciding on Treatment for Drug Abuse

 Intravenous drug use is the most dangerous delivery method.
 IV drug users have the very real potential to overdose and die due to the high potency and potential for miscalculation regarding dose.
 Using needles also runs the risk of contracting deadly disease and, possibly, passing it on to someone else.

 Inpatient rehab programs are decidedly the most effective approach for the treatment of addiction.
-Located in a residential facility with 24/7 medical supervision, inpatient rehabilitation centers have the added benefit of removing the addicted person from people and places associated with their using.
+Located in a residential facility with 24/7 medical supervision, inpatient rehabilitation centers have the added benefit of removing the addicted person from people and places in Shreveport, LA associated with their using.

 Outpatient care gives the individual more freedom and costs less than inpatient programs.
 Outpatient treatment programs allow the person to attend groups on a part-time basis and do not require a leave of absence for work or other activities.
 This is a less intensive treatment approach, generally reserved for those who are more stabilized.